availabs/data-manager-control-libraries-experiments/experiments/pgboss/README.md

 - [Use database table as a message queue](https://youtu.be/YPbGW3Fnmbc?t=2607)
 - pg-boss [options.db](https://github.com/timgit/pg-boss/blob/master/docs/readme.md#newoptions)

+### pg-boss is a job queue, not an event bus

+As far as I can tell, pg-boss does support events broadcast.

+This means that either

+- There is a single node that is able to start all event handlers.

+  - It would seem burdensome to impose this constraint on the system.

+    - Subtask ETL changes would require updates to the orchestrator node's menagerie of event handlers.

+- We can somehow guarantee that events arrive at nodes with the appropriate handlers.
+I was unable to implement this, but it may be possible using this library using either queue names or the subscribe/publish functionality.

+- There must be an orchestrator node that receives ALL events, then broadcasts them and accepts offers from handlers.

+### Not suitable for low-level subtask automation

-However, we would not want to send ALL events throughout the system to the orchestrator.
+We would not want to send ALL events throughout the system to the orchestrator.
 I think it makes sense to limit global-level events to ONLY those events concerning global data.
 For example, local work nodes that wish to use the event-based model will need their own event network to manage subtasks.
 We would not want the silly-level logging events of subtasks sent to the production database and possibly broadcast throughout the entire network of workers/handlers.

-This means that there must be a different event-based library backing the local-level task orchestrator.
+This means that there must be a different library backing local-level task orchestrators.
 A single model/interface would be better than many models/interfaces.

 Also, we need to find/implement the distributed and local event bus architecture(s) as well as the work allocation logic.